 Note: Cisco IOS Software migration is an ongoing process that takes detailed planning.
 Customers should work closely with their account managers when they take inventory of their deployed Cisco IOS Software and create a plan to migrate to more current releases.

 Tables 3 through 7 describe example migration paths from Cisco IOS Software releases.
 The examples include general guidelines, code selection must include analysis of outstanding caveats that apply to the environment where the code will be deployed.
 To cover the minimum due diligence, the administrator needs to review the open and fixed caveats section of the Release Notes for the version under evaluation.

 Table 3.
 Migration Paths from Cisco IOS Software Release 12.4(18)

 Table 4.
 Migration Paths from Cisco IOS Software Release 12.4(15)T

 Table 5.
 Migration Paths from Cisco IOS Software Release 12.2(33)SB

 Table 6.
 Migration Paths from Cisco IOS Software Release 12.2(18)SXF

 Table 7.
 Migration Paths from Cisco IOS XR Software Release 3.4.1

-For information about EoL releases, please see Cisco IOS and NX-OS End-of-Sale and End-of-Life products and the End-of-Life Policy.
+For information about EoL releases, see Cisco IOS and NX-OS End-of-Sale and End-of-Life Products and the End-of-Life Policy.